abitofalchemy/Frienso/FriensoAlpha/README.md

 ---------------

+ver 1.5 build XX    Got rid of the Options/Watching list (it is now integrated in the CoreCircle list)
+                    CoreCircle list now shows your CoreCircle and those uWatch.
+                    Eliminated the icon to 'Chat' with friends, this is now available when you list the CoreCircle.
+                    -Interact with your CorCircle contacts
+                    -Filter out Resources already in CoreCircle
+                    -Add fullscreen button to map
+                    -Add Horizontal scroll for the Active users & the rest of your friends.

+ver 1.5 build 19    Redesign of the Friends/Map view, added bubbles of your core-friends
+                    Got SMS working when you list Those you are Watching

 ver 1.4 build 3.2   Added ability to save a resource (contact) and access it via the circle of Friends
                     button, we can decide where else to make this available.
                     -  Fixed the sections view in the CoreCircle viewcontroller